artnc/personal-website/src/blog/_posts/2017-03-29-arch-notes.md

 tags: ["linux"]
 comments: true
 ---
 This page is a living document intended to save time for my future self in case the same issues ever crop up again.
-It's based on my experience with running Arch on a Raspberry Pi 2 Model B, a Lenovo Flex 4, a ThinkPad P50, and a ThinkPad P51.
+It's based on my experience with running Arch on a [Raspberry Pi 2](https://archlinuxarm.org/platforms/armv7/broadcom/raspberry-pi-2), a Lenovo Flex 4, a ThinkPad P50, and a ThinkPad P51.

 Arch is surprisingly stable if you remember the single most important post-install step: subscribe to the official [news feed](https://www.archlinux.org/feeds/news/) for breaking changes!